Postman-Student-Program/postman-student-hacktoberfest21/README.md

 If a repo had multiple contributors, each contributor should submit the same repo separately.

 ## Workshops + Office hours

-## Prizes

-## Resources
-Join our [Postman Student Community Discord](https://discord.gg/Fm9Mcz26QF) for office hours, general help and fun if you haven’t already!

-## Schedule
 |Title | Dates and Times |
 | ---------| ----------------- |
 |Hacktoberfest Kickoff | October 5, 2021, 9am - 10am PST |
 | Discord Office Hour IST | Thursdays, 8pm - 9pm IST |
 | Discord Office Hour PST | Wednesdays, 10:00am - 11:00am PST |
 | Postman Submission Deadline | Anytime on October 31 |

+## Prizes
+$250 amazon gift card to a repo that meets the challenge requirements (chosen by raffle).
+This money can be split among contributors.

+If you finish the challenge, you will have:
+- a portfolio piece
+- learned how to use Postman for API-First development

+## Resources
+Join our [Postman Student Community Discord](https://discord.gg/Fm9Mcz26QF) for office hours, general help and fun if you haven’t already!